The knee is a complex joint that flexes, extends, and twists slightly from side to side.

 Damage to the ACL, such as a tear, is a common knee injury among athletes.
 Severe injuries to this important ligament typically involve reconstructive surgery

 Another common sporting injury is pulling or straining the hamstring tendons, two groups of string-like connective tissues at the back of the knee and thigh that connect some of the major muscles of the knee.

 A dislocated kneecap is yet another common knee condition.
 The kneecap slides along a groove in the femur as the knee bends.
 It is held in place by a ligament at the bottom and a tendon on top.
 Those connect to the femur and tibia.
 Sometimes, due to numerous complications, the kneecap comes out of its groove and becomes dislocated.
-The proper term for this condition is called patellar subluxation.
-It is most often treatable with bracing and physical therapy.
+The proper term for this condition is patellar subluxation.
+It is most often treated with bracing and physical therapy.

 Knee problems and knee pain are common as the knee is a frequent point of contact during traumatic accidents and is as prone to wear and tear due to its weight-bearing nature.
 It is also a common site for arthritis pain.